sycarion/5eSRDs/srds/a5e/source/a5e_AG.md

 **Components:** V, S, M (drop of water to create water or grains of sand to destroy it)

+**Duration:** Instantaneous

-**Duration:** Instantaneous Choose one of the following.
+Choose one of the following.

 *Create Water:* You fill the area with up to 10 gallons of nonpotable water.
 Alternatively, the water falls as rain that extinguishes exposed flames in the area.

-*Destroy Water:* You destroy up to 10 gallons of water in the area.
+*Destroy Water:* You destroy up to 10 gallons of water in the target.
 Alternatively, you destroy fog in the area.

 **Cast at Higher Levels.** For each slot level above 1st, you either create or destroy 10 additional gallons of water, or the size of the cube increases by 5 feet.